sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dmenu</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Generic menu for X
+Short desc    : Generic menu for X
 URL          : http://tools.suckless.org/dmenu
-Лицензия     : MIT
+License      : MIT
-Описание     : Dynamic menu is a generic menu for X, originally designed for dwm.
+Descript     : Dynamic menu is a generic menu for X, originally designed for dwm.
 It manages
              : huge amounts (up to 10.000 and more) of user defined menu items efficiently.
 ```